-- Ask your child to read a chapter from their home reading book or a book that they have borrowed from the library. - Following this, ask your child to create a list of questions to interview the main character.
+- Ask your child to read a chapter from a book of their choice. - Following this, ask your child to create a list of questions to interview the main character.
 They can test out the questions by answering in role as the character.
 Encourage your child to think about the traits of the character and how this will influence the answers. - Encourage your child to note down any unfamiliar words from the chapter they have read.
-Explore the meanings of these words by using their clarifying hand (sound it out, syllables, root word, read around the word and lastly dictionary. - Why not ask your child to read to you.
+Explore the meanings of these words by using a dictionary, reading around the sentence or using print conventions. - Why not ask your child to read to you.
 Get them to identify somewhere in the home that they don't usually read and listen to them read a chapter or two.
-Your child may wish to ask you questions about what was read. - Your child can log on to Oxford Owl and read a book that matches their reading abilities.
-After this, direct your child to review the text by writing a summary, questions, predictions and clarify any words they learnt.
-Username: Your class (5 oak, 5 chestnut, 5 willow, 5 birch1) Birch: you need to add a 1 at the end.
-Password: PinnerPark - You can also find extra ideas to help your child at home here.
+Your child may wish to ask you questions about what was read. - Your child can log on to Oxford Owl and read a book.
+After this, direct your child to review the text and justify their opinion with examples from the text.